ibm-cloud-docs/vmwaresolutions/services/managing_pio.md

   * PrimaryIO Prem Manager
   * PrimaryIO ESX Manager

 * **Lite**.
-The configuration that is deployed uses 6 vCPU and 8 GB RAM of compute and memory.
+The configuration that is deployed uses 6 CPUs and 8 GB RAM of compute and memory.
 The total storage that is allocated is 96 GB per instance.
 The maximum instance in cluster mode is 2.
   * PrimaryIO ESX Manager

 #### Networking for HDM on-premises